Code-Screen/Code-Screen.github.io/docs/integrating-workable-with-codescreen.md

 The `CodeScreen` integration with `Workable` allows you to do the following:

-* Select which CodeScreen test is required for each role you have on Workable.
+* Select which CodeScreen assessment is required for each role you have on Workable.
-* Invite candidates to take CodeScreen tests directly from the Workable platform as candidates enter the assessment stage.
+* Invite candidates to take CodeScreen assessments directly from the Workable platform as candidates enter the assessment stage.
 * Status updates from invitation to completion.
-* Have candidate CodeScreen test reports automatically attach to their Workable candidate profile and their scores displayed.
+* Have candidate CodeScreen assessment reports automatically attach to their Workable candidate profile and their scores displayed.

 The integration is quick and straightforward.
 It works as follows: